Originally published: 24 March 2026

 This guide explains how respirators work, the differences between FFP ratings and how to choose the right respiratory protection for your team.

 Airborne hazards are common across many industries.
-Dust from cutting materials, fumes from chemicals and fine particles from industrial processes can all present risks.
+Dust from cutting materials, fumes from chemicals and fine particles from industrial processes can all present risks to worker health.

 - Respiratory irritation